spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 <WarningBox>

-It takes between one to three minutes for DNS to properly resolve the public load balancer URL.
+It can take up to three minutes for DNS to properly resolve the public load balancer URL.
 We recommend waiting a few moments before clicking on the service URL to prevent the browser from caching an unresolved DNS request.

 </WarningBox>